Inlining some primitives

 Reconsider our model of a Lisp program as a “black box” that issues a series primitive function calls.
 We can eliminate some of the primitive function calls by implementing them directly within our “black box”.
 We inline some primitives.

-as an example.
+Take null? as an example.
 Instead of

-constructing (null? arg)
+constructing (null? arg) as

 [primitive-funcall1 [quote [primitive null?]] [argument 0]]

-we add a new S-code construct, primitive-null?
+we add a new S-code construct, primitive-null?, and

-construct (null? arg)
+construct (null? arg) as

 [primitive-null? [argument 0]]